Avinaash7/Avinaash7/README.md

 </p>

 ### Hi there 👋,
-I create blog posts and open source packages mainly about python and data engineering.
-I have a passion for learning and sharing my knowledge with others a public as possible.
+I am a passionate app developer with a passion for learning and sharing my knowledge with others a public as possible.
 You can see a full list of what I am up to on [avinaash7.github.io](https://avinaash7.github.io/).Follow me on instagram [@_avi_naash_](https://www.instagram.com/_avi_naash_/)

 <!--
 **Avinaash7/Avinaash7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.